If you are studying paramedicine then this guide is for you. It will help you to find and use key resources for your subject.

 A database enables you to you to carry out a strategic search for journal articles.
 You can search using a combination of search terms, filter and narrow results (by date or subject area for example) and save your searches.

 Not all databases will host the full text of the article you need but should provide a link out to full text or further information.
-For help watch our short video Finding and Accessing Full Text.
+For help watch our short video Finding and accessing full text.

 There is some overlap between the databases but every database also has unique content.
 Help guides are available within the Discover record for individual databases.

 - CINAHL: an authoritative source within the field of nursing and allied health.
 CINAHL allows you to search using a combination of free text (or keyword) and thesaurus terms (known as CINAHL headings) to produce precise results.
 Option to limit to peer review material, link out to full text articles and search other EBSCO databases.
+If you are new to CINAHL or need a refresher watch our video: Introduction to searching CINAHL.
+This will also be helpful if you are searching Medline.

 - MEDLINE an authoritative source of journal literature in the biomedical and life sciences.
 MEDLINE allows you to search using a combination of free text (or keyword) and thesaurus terms (known as Medical Subject Headings or MeSH) to produce very precise results.